National projects

 Project leader: Mgr. Šuška Pavel, PhD.

 SAS cosolvers: Prof. PhDr.
 Beňušková Zuzana, CSc., Mgr.
 Bilková Kristína, PhD., Mgr.
 Gyárfáš Lutherová Soňa, PhD., Mgr.
 Hlinčíková Miroslava, PhD., Mgr.
 Kinczer Miroslava, Mgr.
-Rišová Katarína, PhD., Mgr. Šveda Martin, PhD., Mgr.
+Rišová Katarína, PhD., doc.
+Mgr. Šveda Martin, PhD., Mgr.
 Voľanská Ľubica, PhD., PhDr.
 Vrzgulová Monika, CSc., Mgr.
 Výbošťok Ján, PhD.

 Annotation: The general objective of the proposed project is to expand knowledge about the current process of suburbanization in the hinterland of the capital.
 The study of suburbanization has so far been dominated by quantitative analysis of basic processes (migration, construction, changes in landscape structures), which are viewed from the perspective of the metropolitan area.
 However, this dynamic environment is characterized by social transformations, negotiation, and creation of new identities, reassessment of the relationship to the localities, and (re)definition of individual perception of a home.
 Therefore, the main objective of the project is to analyze the specific place-making processes and relations, realized by participants with different socio-demographic characteristics (such as age, gender, ethnicity, religious affiliation, social status and other) and related social and individual identities.
 These are further reflected in their individual preferences, ideas, or norms and confronted with the socio-cultural and institutional context in the suburbs.
 The suburban space has a specific position in terms of socio-cultural aspects.
 On the one hand, a heterogeneous flow of immigrants with different experiences, worldviews, and social status are evident, and on the other, it is a space where these incoming identities meet and interact.
 The output of this interaction can often be an indeterminate hybrid conglomerate, or the transition to some kind of neoplasm, an alloy formed by combining and remelting these initial cultural elements.
 There is a negotiation and creation of new identities, a reassessment of the relationship to the locality, community, and redefining the individual and collective experience of home.
 The central category of home is not a static, but on the contrary, a procedural - and variable phenomenon.